-The diploma program is aimed towards healthcare professionals (e.g. M.D.s, P.A.s) and students pursuing related degree programs who would like to practice or do research in tropical medicine here in the United States or internationally.
+The Diploma in Tropical Medicine is a non-degree course aimed towards healthcare professionals (e.g., M.D.s, P.A.s, N.P.s) and students pursuing related degree programs who would like to practice or do research in tropical medicine here in the United States or internationally.
 It also serves as an educational tool for healthcare professionals already practicing in developing countries who require an update on infectious, parasitic and other health problems, and for doctors in developed countries who need to diagnose and manage imported infections.

 The National School of Tropical Medicine works closely with other Baylor College of Medicine initiatives focused on global health to train healthcare providers to diagnosis and treat tropical diseases.
 These include the Global Health Track and the Baylor International Pediatric AIDS Initiative.